-Jan and Chris Kruse's Daughter Now: Where is Bailey Kruse Today?
-Update
+Bailey Kruse: Where Is Jan and Chris Kruse's Daughter Now?

 NBC’s ‘Dateline: Far From Spider Lake’ is a two-hour-long episode that features the unsolved murder of a Brewster, Minnesota, woman named Jan Pigman-Kruse.
 The 40-year-old was shot to death in her home on August 19, 2015, while her husband, Chris Kruse, and daughter, Bailey Kruse, were asleep within the same four walls.
-And even though Chris was eventually charged, arrested, tried, and acquitted for her murder, it was Bailey who, as a witness, played a crucial role throughout.
+Even though Chris was eventually charged, arrested, tried, and acquitted for her murder, Bailey played a crucial role, as a witness, throughout.
 So, let’s find out what she’s up to now, shall we?

 Who Is Bailey Kruse?

 Bailey Kruse, born in 2000, is the youngest member of the Kruse family.
-So, at the time when she lost her mother to the brutal killing, she was just 15-years-old.
+So, when she lost her mother to the brutal killing, she was just 15 years old.
 But even with that, she distinctly remembers hearing two gunshots go off in the early hours of that day.
-Bailey, who is hard of hearing, doesn’t wear her aids to bed, and is a heavy sleeper, has insisted over the years that there were definitely two shots on the day Jan died, with only sufficient time between them to pump the shotgun.
-She even made this much clear when she took to the stands during her father’s trial in February of 2020.
+Bailey is hard of hearing, doesn’t wear her aids to bed, and is a heavy sleeper.
+However, she has insisted over the years that there were definitely two shots on the day Jan died, with only sufficient time between them to pump the shotgun.
+She even made this much clear when she took to the stands during her father’s trial in February 2020.

 Moreover, answering the attorney’s questions, Bailey clarified that even if there were marital problems between her parents, she, being just a teenager, wasn’t aware of it.
 Then, she added that when her father told her, “You know your mom died,” she couldn’t sense his tone, let alone classify it as cold.
 However, her boyfriend, Jeremy Majerus, testified that Bailey had told him that her parents were fighting “like never before” and had even used the word “divorce.”
 He also revealed that she had told him about the conversation she had with her dad and that she did say that his voice seemed cold.